Cyprus problem: 1974 Greek coup d'état and Turkish Intervention

-The divided island 1974–1997
+The divided island, 1974–1997

-At the second Geneva Conference on 9 August, Turkey pressed for a federal solution to the problem against stiffening Greek resistance.
-Whilst Turkish Cypriots wanted a bi-zonal federation, Turkey, under American advice, submitted a cantonal plan involving separation of Turkish-Cypriot areas from one another.
+At the second Geneva Conference beginning 9 August 1974, Turkey pressed for a federal solution to the problem against stiffening Greek resistance.
+While Turkish Cypriots wanted a bi-zonal federation, Turkey, under American advice, submitted a cantonal plan involving separation of Turkish-Cypriot areas from one another.
 For security reasons Turkish-Cypriots did not favour cantons.
 Each plan embraced about thirty-four per cent of the territory.

 These plans were presented to the conference on 13 August by the Turkish Foreign Minister, Turan Güneş.
 Clerides wanted thirty-six to forty-eight hours to consider the plans, but Güneş demanded an immediate response.
 This was regarded as unreasonable by the Greeks, the British, and the Americans, who were in close consultation.
 Nevertheless, the next day, the Turkish forces extended their control to some 36 per cent of the island, afraid that delay would turn international opinion strongly against them.

 Turkey's international reputation suffered as a result of the precipitous move of the Turkish military to extend control to a third of the island.
 The British prime minister regarded the Turkish ultimatum as unreasonable since it was presented without allowing adequate time for study.
 In Greek eyes, the Turkish proposals were submitted in the full awareness that the Greek side could not accept them, and reflected the Turkish desire for a military base in Cyprus.
 The Greek side went some way in their proposals by recognising Turkish 'groups' of villages and Turkish administrative 'areas'.
 But they stressed that the constitutional order of Cyprus should retain its bi-communal character based on the co-existence of the Greek and Turkish communities within the framework of a sovereign, independent and integral republic.
 Essentially the Turkish side's proposals were for geographic consolidation and separation and for a much larger measure of autonomy for that area, or those areas, than the Greek side could accept.